hugoescalpelo/capacitive-ultrasonic-solid-state-button/README.md

 A system of feedback allows the ultrasonic actuator to detect the position of the finger and change de phase of the ultrasonic wave so "it feels like a mechanical feedback" based on the principle of ultrasonic levitation.

 This sytsem includes the composed feedback of another mechanical and non mechanical sound or electromagnetic systems

+This idea belongs to Hugo Vargas, alias Hugo Escalpelo.